-Every Fall Every Spring

-Duration of the Full

-Anticipated 10

-Expected distribution of Graduate: Professional:

-student registration: 100 % N/A

-impact other courses?

-Does the addition No

-Has this course No

-other type of

-experimental

-course?

-Will this course be

-offered on-line?

-Online and Face-to-Face

-Faculty members

-who will teach

-this course:

-TBD.
+10/31/23, 9:45 AM Every Fall Every Spring GS D 540: Tools & Techniques of Game Production Duration of the course Full Anticipated Enrollment: 10 Expected distribution student registration Graduate: 100 % Professional: N/A

+Does this course No replace an existing course?
+Does this course No impact other courses?
+Does the addition No of this course impact the departmental curriculum?
+Has this course No been offered as a special topics or other type of experimental course?
+Will this course be offered on-line?
+Online and Face-to-Face Faculty members who will teach this course: TBD.
 Any Game Studies & Design faculty affiliate may propose a topic to be offered in this course.

+Lisa Bievenue

-Brooke Newell (09/21/23 8:50 pm): Rollback: Email sent to Lisa
+Course Reviewer Comments Brooke Newell (09/21/23 8:50 pm): Rollback: Email sent to Lisa